 - 3D sensing and imaging equipment

-In this post, we’ll define custom-engineered products, talk about how they’re made, unique challenges in the process, and how custom engineering is different from configure-to-order or make-to-order processes.
+In this post, we’ll define custom-engineered products, talk about how they’re made, unique challenges in the supply chain process, and how custom engineering is different from configure-to-order or make-to-order processes.

 What is a custom-engineered product?

-Custom-engineered products are variable products that require additional customization to meet customer needs, usually identified in an initial proposal or in the order fulfillment process.
+Custom-engineered products are variable products that require additional custom product development with specific applications to meet customer needs, usually identified in an initial proposal or in the order fulfillment process.
 Manufacturers often refer to their custom-engineered products as Engineer to Order (ETO) products.

 Manufacturing custom-engineered solutions is a team sport.
-Sales, engineers, purchasing, operations and finance must all work in close collaboration to ensure the product meets exact specifications on the customer’s timeline.
+Sales, engineers, purchasing, operations, and finance must all work in close collaboration to ensure the product meets the exact specifications within the customer’s timeline.
 The more the team understands and captures initial customer expectations, then meets those expectations, the more successful an Engineer to Order company will be.

 Products that are engineered to order provide a special service the customer quite literally would not be able to find elsewhere.
 Their unique value (and the opportunity for continuous improvement) makes them a satisfying challenge for the problem-solvers who deliver them well.